digital-work-lab/literature-review-seminar/docs/day_2_teaching_notes_qualities.md

 Reminder: submission / presentation dates

+TODO : select the most suitable warm-up exercise (see slide in comments).

+{: .highlight }
+> **Optionals**
+> - Discuss the coding of a paper according to PRISMA
+> - Highlight that it is useful to do that for the review protocol/paper (check whether you can see the type of review from the methods, code it according to PRISMA)

 ## Warm-up exercise

 - With 3 participants, we spent 45 minutes on the warm-up part.